Table of Contents

 Result: Substantial variability exists between individuals in response to the same training stimulus, with some individuals requiring 2-3x more volume than others to achieve similar adaptations.

-The 10-20 sets per week guideline is just a starting point.
+Key insight: The 10-20 sets per week guideline is just a starting point.
 Some people thrive on 12 sets, others need 24.
 Testing your landmarks eliminates guesswork and accounts for your individual recovery capacity.

 Block periodization beats linear progression